 To get a sneak preview, visit the Salon Jane website and take a look at my page (click image below).

 I am pleased to introduce my newest work at the Monterey Museum of Art as part of the exhibit Salon Jane: The Ethereal Zone.
 Opening night is September 20, and the show runs to November 26.
 The exhibit includes work from 6 women who compose Salon Jane (an artist collective) in a great variety of mediums, including many analog processes.
 I am showing 10 new pieces which reflect on the Earth and our relationship to it as human beings, all unique darkroom prints using the lith process.

 “Surfacing” Images Published in the Dark Mountain Journal, Issue 13

 I am thrilled that two of my “Surfacing” images are included in this anthology of new writing and art exploring what ‘being human’ means in an age of rapid ecological and social change.
 “The Dark Mountain Project is a network of writers, artists and thinkers who have stopped believing the stories our civilization tells itself.
 We produce and seek out writing, art and culture rooted in place, time and nature.”

 I will be part of the May 7th panel discussion at the Monterey Museum of Art which focuses on women in art.
 The 6 Salon Jane artists will talk about their individual experiences as artists and how their unique artistic challenges advance them toward the future.
 They will also discuss how meeting regularly as a group offers a sense of community while deepening individual artistic growth and innovation.
 Some will show images of their work.
-Follow this link to see a listing of the artists in the panel.

 My newest work will be exhibited at the Monterey Museum of Art in a show called “Salon Jane: The Ethereal Zone,” opening September 20th.
 The exhibit will feature the 6 members of the salon in the MMA photography gallery.
 I’m working on my prints….stay tuned!